Life is always getting better for people with disabilities.

 Volunteering for even just an hour a week can help change people’s lives.
 And it will certainly change yours.
 But where do you jump in?
 Who out there needs your help?

-Below, you’ll find five organizations that support different disabilities.
+Below, you’ll find six organizations that support different disabilities.

 1. The Arc Supports Different Disabilities